Paduraksa: Classical Javanese and Balinese Hindu temple

 Paduraksa and candi bentar (another gateway feature) are integral features of a Balinese Hindu temple architecture, and possibly the classical Javanese Hindu temple.
-Both gateways mark the threshold between different level of sanctity within a temple compound.
+Both gateways mark the threshold between different levels of sanctity within a temple compound.
 In Bali, a candi bentar marks the boundary between the outer world with the outer realm of the Hindu temple, the nista mandala ("outer sanctum"), while the paduraksa marks the boundary between the madya mandala ("middle sanctum") with the innermost and the most sacred utama mandala ("main sanctum").

-In Balinese temple architecture, a major temple usually has triple paduraksa gates, the main largest and tallest paduraksa, flanked with two smaller ones.
+In Balinese temple architecture, a major temple usually has triple paduraksa gates, the main largest and tallest paduraksa, flanked by two smaller ones.
 Daily devotees and casual visitors usually use the side doors, while the main door is kept locked, except during religious festivals.
 In Bali, the paduraksa central gate is reserved for the priests and the gods.

 Origin and evolution

 The paduraksa is a classical Indonesian adaptation of the classical Indian gopuram.
 The early form of a Javanese roofed gateway can be found in a couple of 8th to 9th-century temple complexes in Central Java, e.g. Prambanan, Plaosan, and Ratu Boko.
 In the later period, these gateways took a more slender form.
 Reliefs showing a candi bentar and paduraksa have been discovered in 13th-century Candi Jago in East Java.
-The 13th- to 14th-century paduraksa of East Java, such as those found from the Hindu period of Singhasari and Majapahit, looks identical with the Balinese paduraksa.
+The 13th- to 14th-century paduraksa of East Java, such as those found from the Hindu period of Singhasari and Majapahit, looks identical to the Balinese paduraksa.
 In the archaeological site of Trowulan – the 14th-century capital of the Majapahit empire – a paduraksa named Bajang Ratu (Javanese "dwarf/defect monarch"), is the oldest paduraksa that still stands.
 Bajang Ratu paduraksa entrance contains round holes, indicating that a double-leaf door once existed here.